abdetaterefe/abdeta/markdown/posts/setup_flutter_without_AS.md

 ### For Windows

-I recomend [Coding Pack For Java](https://code.visualstudio.com/docs/java/java-tutorial) , go to site and download `Install the Coding Pack for Java - Windows`, this will install Java and Vscode, no problem if you have installed Vscode before.

 I suggest using Microsoft's **Coding Pack For Java** to install the JDK.
 Go to [this](https://code.visualstudio.com/docs/java/java-tutorial) website and download **Install the Coding Pack for Java - Windows,** which will install both Java and Vscode without any issues if you've already installed Vscode.

 ### For Linux